AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-manage-data-views.md

 ## Unknown Community message

-A message of `Unknown Community` indicates that the data view has at least one query that you have insufficient permissions to edit and save.
+A message of `Unknown Community` indicates that the data view has at least one query that you have insufficient permissions to edit, save, or remove.
 You must be a member of the community to access its data.
 Request that a community administrator add you to the community.
 For more information, see <xref:community-manage-users>.